 - They were awarded either the Distinguished Service Cross and/or the French Croix de Guerre with Palms, OR were recommended for the Medal of Honor but did not receive it;

-- They potentially faced discrimination from their commanders owing to the circumstances of their birth or their beliefs.
+- They potentially faced discrimination from their commanders owing to their status as an African-American, Asian-American, Hispanic-American, Jewish-American, or Native-American.

 Support the Task Force

 The Task Force is always looking for ways to expand its community of friends, supporters, and volunteers.
 Research work occurs daily thanks to the efforts of our network of scholars and student researchers around the country, from New York City to Washington state.
 Outside of these efforts, we are always looking for institutions willing to endorse this project or volunteers to further our outreach efforts to the general public.